multisynq/vibe-coding-multisynq-threejs/README.md

 ## Key Technologies

-- **Croquet 2.0 Library**: Utilizes the Multisynq DePIN network for multiplayer synchronization, allowing the "server logic" to run on identical VMs in each client.
+- **Multisynq Client**: Utilizes the Multisynq DePIN network for multiplayer synchronization, allowing the "server logic" to run on identical VMs in each client.
 This ensures all clients remain in sync without explicit state synchronization.

 - **Three.js**: Provides the 3D rendering capabilities, enabling the creation of visually engaging environments.